HTTPS is table stakes for any web project now days. I’m going to show you a super painless and powerful way to setup the following:

 Extra credit

-TLD with your API/Backend services in local development.
+There is nothing stopping you from using this new .test TLD with your API/Backend services in local development.
 This will further emulate CORS and HTTPS issues that you will hit in production.